bobabots253/bobadocs/docs/construction/tools/powertools.md

 Combination squares are used for drawing accurate 90 or 45-degree angles for cutting.
 To use a combination square, line it up on the edge of the square, one for 90 degrees, one for 45 degrees.
 You can adjust the ruler by loosening the screw that connects it.
 Always keep the metal ruler with the combination square.

-### Dremel

-Dremels are used for removing edges from metal pieces.
-While using the dremel, make sure not to touch the bit while it's moving.
-Remove a little bit of material at a time, lifting the bit away from the piece from time to time.

 ### Belt Sander

 Belt sanders are used for sanding down, cutting, or measurement errors on WOOD pieces to make them smoother or fit better on the robot.
 While using a belt sander, hold it with two hands: one on the handle and the other on the switch.
 Turn on the sander before making contact with the piece you are sanding.
 Always clamp down on the object you are sanding.
+With our current belt sander, please do not hold the side of the belt sander with the other hand.
+You do not want to sand your hand.

 ### Arbor Press